swapnilmutthalkar/lugnitdgp-website-old/_posts/blog/2017-08-25-workshop-on-introduction-to-linux.md

 ![null](/images/uploads/Screen Shot 2017-08-25 at 8.33.23 PM.png)

-The workshop eloquently discussed the customisable nature of Linux.
-It gives you the option of customising distributions or *distros*, environments, window manager and themes according to your convenience!
-Linux *distros *which are basically OS based on a Linux kernel and package management systems were discussed in abundance.
-Variety is the spice of life and Linux firmly believes that.
+The workshop discussed the how easy it is to customize different programs in Linux.
+It gives you the option of customizing distributions or *distros*, environments, window manager and themes according to your convenience!
+Linux distros which are basically OS based on a Linux kernel and package management systems were discussed in abundance. **Variety is the spice of life and Linux firmly believes that**.
 It provides us with a list of *distros* to choose from as per our convenience:

 ![null](/images/uploads/Screen Shot 2017-08-25 at 8.34.32 PM.png)